kylermintah/CalorieLifeCam/README.md

 ![Image](docs/makemenuconfig.jpeg)

 We found ourselves embroiled in setting up low-level espressif software, OS environment variables, resourse paths and more in an effort to be able to build and flash our C/C++ code which was dependent on the [esp-idf libraries](https://github.com/espressif/esp-idf).
 After much effort & error, we managed to configure our laptops to interface with the ESP32 and run a simple "Hello World" script.

 Up until this point we had been using an ArduCam which had all its support and libraries based on the arduino library.
-We spent a lot of time writing our own libraries in pure C but to no avail.
-This major time consumption lead us to shift focus in week 2.
+We spent a lot of time rewriting the Arduino libraries into our own libraries in pure C/C++ and while we feel we were close to acheiving this, the endeavour proved to take up too much time.
+Instead of reinventing the wheel, we decided to shift focus for week 2.

 **Circuit End of Week 1**